eblouin876/bamazon/README.md

 This project is part of a web development program I am currently enrolled in and is in the works.
 I will continue to improve upon it over the next few months.
 Directions at the moment include:
 * Figuring out why manager and supervisor will quit out of the entire program after you run through the one of the functions
 * Cleaning up customer2.js
+* Clean up queries to use ? to prevent injection